-Since we homeschool, I can tweak his schooling so there aren’t tons of assignments that require lots of writing.
-We read a gob of books and do hands-on activities, however there are times that he needs to write.
+Since we homeschool, I can tweak his schooling so there aren’t a multitude of assignments that require lots of writing.
+We read a gob of books and do hands-on activities, however, there are times that he needs to write.

 Despite his disdain for writing, he is a very creative boy and loves to make up stories with accompanying illustrations.
 He has notebooks full of stories that he’s written.